realprot0n/py-Ether/README.md

 # Ether Documentation
 my own programming language!! :D

-(I'm just going to copy & paste my Obsidian docs into this file)

 ## Common formatting / Notes
 * Functions, such as `print(n)`, will have parenthesis around arguments.
 * Functions can be nested nearly infinitely.